Soviet deportations of Chinese people: An Ethnographic Study: "Battling for Equality"

 First, to describe "why" the Soviet Chinese deportation took place is to be set adrift in a sea of "what ifs" and possibilities.
-One could say that some of the Chinese fit into Soviet society, while others did not.
-This is banal and cliche.
-Therefore, it would be better to "cut to the chase" and say what is needed and yet, uncommon.
+The Chinese typically were one of the most difficult groups to assimilate to either Russian or Soviet culture.
 Soviet society despite its pretensions of "internationalism," socialism, and a dictatorship of the proletariat (all class-based) was very Russian (meaning all three Eastern Slav groups).
 One should keep in mind, that the ideals and culture of the Decembrists from St. Petersburg were transplanted to Siberia and the Russian Far East.
 For many Soviet citizens, the Chinese represented one of the most "alien" yet intelligent "nations" ever in the USSR.
 This term is used in regards to culture (of the ethnic group), cultural gap, differences in worldviews, individual relations, and lastly, this question, "Were the Chinese given enough time, opportunities and resources to assimilate?"
 All of these are question marks, and undoubtedly, some Soviet Chinese had their difficulties with all of the aforementioned.
 Many (if not most) Chinese impressed others with their intellect, work ethic and especially, their ability improvisational talents at work (that is, to see the "thing" in a new light and make a few wonderful, minor adjustments).
 But one thing is certain, the Soviet Chinese deportation was undertaken based on security fears as well as criminality.
 E.N.
 Chernolutskaia wrote, "However with the Chinese in the Far East appeared some problems with banditry, opium smoking and the sale of narcotics, the running of drug dens, contraband, espionage and secret societies... but it remained acute even after the revolution, which was the reason Stalin deported the Chinese from the Primor'e during the period of growing Japanese aggression in the [Russian] Far East."
 If one reads "Battling for Equality," they would understand that the element of criminality was unjustly applied to any and all Chinese, whether full or mixed-race, their children and their wives.
 This is part of the "[ethnic] chauvinism" argument.
 Millionka and the other vice-ridden areas and redlight districts in reality made up only five to eight percent of the Chinese population.
 Most of the Chinese women and men were simply too busy to waste time gambling or consorting with a prostitute in tandem with gambling and or drug use [shooting up opium and heroin].
 This is where the Soviets overplayed their hand regarding Chinese criminality and licentiousness.
 However, these is no doubt that the Chinese were considered quite "alien" to Soviet socialism.
 Theirs was the first and the last Soviet deportation where the majority of deportees were exiled outside the USSR and for criminality.